 When deciding on your first tattoo sleeve you should leave the option open for a second.
 As you will more than likely end up getting a second sleeve done.

 Some people will claim that once you get your first tattoo you will be compelled to get more.
 And this is most often the case.

 You will subconsciously notice a lack of symmetry and balance.
-And from my own experience I can tell you that it will bug heck out of you.
+And from my own experience, I can tell you that the lack of symmetry will drive you crazy.

 When you look in the mirror you will feel like your tattoo journey is incomplete.
 And you will be compelled to get more.
 It’s in this way that tattoos tend to creep up on you.

 Like the Pringles commercial says; ‘once you pop, you just can’t stop.’
 You’ll want more tattoos.
 I know I did.

 While you’re getting your first tattoo sleeve started, it’s very important to consider whether or not you will be getting a second sleeve down the road.

 If you are, it’s always a smart idea to plan out the style of tattoo designs you want to use in order to make the two sleeves play off each other.